lingliw/panTool/padocTool/input/includes/CreateVirtualMachineWindowsTutorial.md

 This section will show you how to use the **From Gallery** method in the Management Portal to create a custom virtual machine.
 This method provides more options than the **Quick Create** method does for configuring the virtual machine when you create it.

-1. Sign in to the Windows Azure [Management Portal](http://manage.windowsazure.cn).
+1. Sign in to the Microsoft Azure [Management Portal](http://manage.windowsazure.cn).
 Check out the [Free Trial](http://www.windowsazure.cn/zh-cn/pricing/free-trial/) offer if you do not have a subscription yet.

 2. On the command bar at the bottom of the screen, click **New**.